-The BS in Civil Engineering (BSCE) is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org, under the General Program Criteria and the Civil and Similarly Named Engineering Programs Program Criteria.
+The Bachelor of Science in Civil Engineering degree program is accredited by the Engineering Accreditation Commission of ABET, www.abet.org, under the General Program Criteria and the Civil and Similarly Named Engineering Programs Program Criteria.

 Program Educational Objectives

 Graduates of the Civil Engineering Program at Gonzaga University will:

 - Develop engineered solutions that are well-conceived and carefully implemented to meet public and private sector needs.

 - Contribute effectively to organizations as leaders and/or team members.

 - Foster personal and organizational success in a dynamic, globalized professional environment.

 - Improve society by applying Jesuit, humanistic values to their professional and civic responsibilities.

 Graduates of the Program in Civil Engineering at Gonzaga University will possess knowledge and ability in the following areas: